20 Dec A Magical Christmas Getaway in Alsace

 - Le Petit Schlossberg: a great restaurant serving all the Alsatian specialties.
 This is also a grill restaurant with a lot of meat options.
 Location: 2 rue de l’Ange in Colmar.
 It’s open for lunch and dinner.

 Riquewihr is a medieval village standing on hill surrounded by vineyards.
 The Old Town is very picturesque with its cobbled streets and pretty rainbow houses.
-It is officially one of the most beautiful villages in France!
+Therefore it is officially one of the most beautiful villages in France!

 Christmas markets in Riquewihr

 The Christmas market in Riquewihr is rather small.
 You can find it in place Fernand Reyer and on Esplanade des Remparts.
-There is also La Guinguette de Noël: a private Christmas market held in a historical winemaker’s property in the heart of Riquewihr.
+Also there is La Guinguette de Noël: a private Christmas market held in a historical winemaker’s property in the heart of Riquewihr.

 Nevertheless Riquewihr is so photogenic that you should definitely put it on your list for a magical Christmas getaway in Alsace!